Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-6 Tips to Get Ahead of Planning for Summer Travel
+7 Tips to Get Ahead of Summer Travel

 Getty Images

-If it’s spring break, it’s time to think about summer, which is expected to be busy.
+If it’s spring, it’s time to think about summer travel, which is expected to be busy.

-Set the stage for a successful and affordable summer trip by using the following planning strategies.
+Despite these challenges, travelers can set the stage for a successful and affordable summer trip by using these planning strategies.

-To get low airfares, Hopper advises monitoring flights three to four months in advance for domestic departures and booking one to two months out.
-For international flights, expect to book three to six months before departure to most destinations, except Asia, where the best prices usually occur five to seven months in advance.
+To get low airfares, the airline booking app Hopper advises monitoring flights three to four months in advance for domestic departures and booking one to two months out.
+For international flights, expect to book three to six months before departure to most destinations, except Asia (the best prices are usually available five to seven months in advance).

-For best results, consider traveling during the fringe weeks of summer.
+For best results, consider traveling in late summer.

 While booking early can save you money, plans can always change.